Our Process

 4. Is Climate Change Real and Human-Caused?

-• Argue for the acceptance of climate change as a real and human-caused phenomenon, providing scientific evidence to support your position.
+• Argue for accepting climate change as an honest and human-caused phenomenon, providing scientific evidence to support your position.

 5. Should Junk Food Be Banned in Schools?